MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/error-code-cnidownloadtimeoutvmextensionerror.md

 ---
-title: Troubleshoot the CniDownloadTimeoutVMExtensionError error code
+title: Troubleshoot container network interface download failures
-description: Learn how to troubleshoot the CniDownloadTimeoutVMExtensionError error (41) when you try to create and deploy an Azure Kubernetes Service (AKS) cluster. ms.date: 10/23/2024
+description: Learn how to troubleshoot container network interface download failures when you try to create and deploy an Azure Kubernetes Service (AKS) cluster. ms.date: 11/13/2024
 editor: v-jsitser
 ms.reviewer: axelg, chiragpa, v-leedennis ms.service: azure-kubernetes-service
-#Customer intent: As an Azure Kubernetes user, I want to troubleshoot the CniDownloadTimeoutVMExtensionError error code (error number 41) so that I can successfully create and deploy an Azure Kubernetes Service (AKS) cluster.
+#Customer intent: As an Azure Kubernetes user, I want to troubleshoot the container network interface download failures so that I can successfully create and deploy an Azure Kubernetes Service (AKS) cluster.
 ms.custom: sap:Create, Upgrade, Scale and Delete operations (cluster or nodepool)
 ---
-# Troubleshoot the CniDownloadTimeoutVMExtensionError error code (41)
+# Troubleshoot container network interface download failures

-This article discusses how to identify and resolve the `CniDownloadTimeoutVMExtensionError` error (also known as error code `ERR_CNI_DOWNLOAD_TIMEOUT`, error number `41` when uses linux distros or error number `35` to the windows nodes) that occurs when you try to create and deploy a Microsoft Azure Kubernetes Service (AKS) cluster.
+This article discusses how to identify and resolve the `CniDownloadTimeoutVMExtensionError` error code (also known as error code `ERR_CNI_DOWNLOAD_TIMEOUT`, error number 41) or the `WINDOWS_CSE_ERROR_DOWNLOAD_CNI_PACKAGE` error code (error number 35) that occurs when you try to create and deploy a Microsoft Azure Kubernetes Service (AKS) cluster.

 ## Prerequisites